 Lisa Marie M. Post is the Manager and Instructor-Trainer of the Center.
-She is recognized by the United States Dressage Foundation as a USDF Associate Instructor.
+Formerly a United States Dressage Foundation Associate Instructor for over 25 years, she has the knowledge and experience to bring you and horse along classically. .
 Always horse-crazy, Lisa began taking riding lessons at the age of 11 years.
 She began her serious study of Classical Dressage in 1992 with Bernardo Vergara, an ex-officer of the Chilean Cavalry.
 While apprenticing with him, he impressed upon her the responsibility of studying and passing down to future generations the art of classical horsemanship. to this end, she strives to uphold these principals in the training of both horse and rider.
 She currently trains regularly with Dr. Cesar Parra.
 Lisa also participates in clinics with dressage trainers such as Charles DeKunffy, Dr. Thomas Ritter, Michael Barisone and others.
 (Photo: Lisa & her first horse, Gabriel, at his retirement ceremony in 2000).

 HER RESUME INCLUDES: